 Cyber attacks can have significant financial implications for hotels and restaurants.
 The cost of a data breach includes expenses related to incident response, legal fees, regulatory fines, as well as potential loss of customers and revenue.

 However, the impact of a cyber attack goes beyond immediate financial losses.
 A breach can result in reputational damage that can take years to recover from.
-Guests are more likely to choose establishments that prioritise cyber security and protect their personal information.
+Guests are more likely to choose establishments that prioritize cyber security and protect their personal information.

 Cyber attacks can also lead to legal repercussions.
 Hotels and restaurants have a legal obligation to protect guest data and comply with privacy regulations.
 Failure to do so can result in significant fines and legal penalties.